Mingyi-Li/Forum-Website-Project/README.md

 # Forum-Website-Project
-A forum website coded by Mingyi Li, Lucas Sun
+A forum website coded by Mingyi Li and Lucas Sun